95 #127

 95 #161

-At these lower elevations leeches were everywhere.
+At these lower elevations leeches are everywhere.

 95 #162